 Because Windows 8 had many critics, Microsoft flipped the idea on its head and gave people the traditional Start menu with desktop and taskbar by default with Windows 10 so that is what they saw when first turning on the device, and then there is the option of getting that tiled look which was designed as more of a mobile operating system user interface if users want to use it.
 That more of a mobile user interface is now being called the Tablet Mode when you use it running on Windows 10.

 You could say that Windows 10 is a huge success and Windows 8 didn’t have any lasting effects because Windows is still making use of that tiled user interface in Windows 10 and calling it the Tablet Mode rather than admitting it was a complete failure and terrible direction to head in.
 Devices like the Surface Book and the Surface Pro 4 that both have the ability to be detached from the keyboard and used as tablets support the idea for a mobile operating system user interface existing that wasn’t just designed for mobile phones.
 Now that people realize that

-Entering the Tablet Mode in Windows 10
+How to Enter or Exit Tablet Mode in Windows 10

 Click on the “Windows” icon that is the “Start” menu from the left-hand side of the taskbar at the bottom of the screen after you have logged into your Windows user account.

 You’ll see a few options from the left-hand side pane.
 The top option is the “File Explorer” where you can access your files.

 Leave the “File Explorer” and click on the “Settings” gear icon instead that is directly beneath it, so you access the “Windows Settings” page.